Charged with Malicious Damage of Property in Massachusetts? Protect Your Record and Your Future!

 Defenses Against a Malicious Damage Charge

 A strong defense can make all the difference in these cases.
-Common defenses include:
+A malicious destruction of property lawyer can help develop one of these common defenses.

 1. Lack of Intent